-- VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.(Core) - VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off
+VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
+(Core)

+VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off processes to facilitate both continuity of care and patient safety.
+(Core)

-- VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-off process. - VI.F.
-Clinical Experience and Education
+VI.E.3.c) Programs must ensure that fellows are competent in

+communicating with team members in the hand-off process.